theonize/translogos/README.md

 # translogos

-Bible text with keywords transliterated
+### Bible text with important words transliterated.

-###Output
+This is a work in progress...content gets munged as time allows.

-- Glossary = transliterated words and their definitions
+The [Glossary]() contains a list of words that have been replaced and definitions

-- Bible = open-source text searchable via useful URLs
+Access is via URLs like so: